Skip to main content

 What is a DEX

-A DEX (Decentralized Exchange) is a cryptocurrency exchange that allows users to trade digital assets directly without intermediaries.
+DEX (Decentralized Exchange) is a cryptocurrency exchange that allows users to trade digital assets directly on a blockchain without intermediaries.

 How a DEX works

-DEX platforms use smart contracts to automatically execute trades.
+DEX platforms use smart contracts to execute trades automatically.

 Where DEX platforms are used